byu-oit-appdev/sans-server/README.md

 - Easier to test your server code (using direct function calls).
 - Faster to test your server code (no HTTP required).
 - Can be wrapped by any server.
-- Easy to read logging.
+- Logs and profiling grouped by request.

 ## Example